manuelkasper/sotlas-tiles/README.md

 # sotlas-tiles

-SOTLAS summit map tiles generation
+Scripts for generating vector map tiles (.mbtiles) from a SOTA summit list, for use as a layer on SOTLAS (https://sotl.as).